startupjs/startupjs/README.md

 #### Alpha version on Expo

-1. Create a new expo app and go to it.
+1. Create a new expo app and go into it.
 You can use any expo template you want.

     - for **npm**: